 I believe that having the ball is a great way to defend, but at the moment that we do not have it, my team must know how to act.
 There are two important moments: the pressure after loss and aggressiveness and conviction of all the players at that time; and if it does not succeed, back to the order and to the defensive balance.

 Above all, I want a team with a defined personality, clear concepts of the game to so during the match we know search for the best solutions and for that it is essential the commitment of the player and the understanding of the game.

-I pretend the player constantly to understand what and why type of exercise we practise any time.
-They perceive what is the benefit of the action or the domain for that task or situation of the game and so he can understand how to helps us on the day of the match.
-I believe much more in the effectiveness of a task from the conviction that from the imposition.
+I really need the player to understand what type of exercise we practice and why.
+Players need to perceive the benefit of the action at stake or the key aspect of that task or situation of the game so that he can understand how to help his team when the match comes.
+I prefer to convince them than to impose such ideas.
 It improves the responses of the player and motivates his work.
-For that reason we have to be able to explain the reasons for every exercise.
+For that reason we have to be able to explain the reasons of every single exercise.

-As a coach you are dealing with a dressing room with young people under great pressure.
-Many of them still no knowing how to handle these situations.
-And for one-self as a coach it not only the tactic, the technique and the physical work, you also need to ensure that the player is balanced enough to be able to take advantage of their conditions.
-In that matter the coach and the technical staff has to enhance the mental and emotional management of the player, or even use a specialist for certain moments.
+As a coach you are dealing with a dressing room that is full of young people under great pressure.
+Many of them still don’t know how to handle several situations.
+As a coach it’s not only about tactics, techniques and physical work, you also need to ensure that the player is balanced enough to be able to take advantage of his conditions.
+In that matter the coach and the technical staff has to enhance the mental and emotional side of the player, or even use a specialist in certain moments.

-The main actors are the players, if they are not balanced, emotionally well and do not have that peace of mind to develop all their skills, they may not show their potential and my team will be worse.
-My goal is to get them to converge both the management of the player and its commitment toward an idea and how to put it into practice.
-You have to perceive that your players understand toward where you want to go.
-Feel a ‘feedback’ in which players are working motivated and confident.
+The main actors are the players, if they are not emotionally well balanced and don’t have that peace of mind to develop all their skills, they may not show their true potential and my team will end up being worse.
+My goal is to get them to converge both the management of the player and their commitment towards an idea and how to put it into practice.
+You have to perceive that your players understand what you want.
+And the it’s good to receive ‘feedback’ that players are motivated and confident while working.